Trementina Base: History

-According to a June 1992 Claims Court ruling CST had purchased the original site in 1986 for $250,976, then had invested millions in building an underground vault on the property.
+CST purchased the original site in 1986 for $250,976, then invested millions in building an underground vault on the property.
 The Federal Register record says both properties were valued at only $28,000 at the time of the land swap in August 1992.
 However, footage from KRQE TV shows the presence of a vault built into the mountainside between the runway and the CST logo.

 Aerial symbols

 An aerial photograph showing the base's enormous Scientology symbols on the ground caused media interest and broke the story in November 2005.
 According to a Washington Post report, the Church's first reaction was to attempt to suppress the information:

 The church tried to persuade station KRQE not to air its report last week about the aerial signposts marking a Scientology compound that includes a huge vault "built into a mountainside," the station said on its Website. ...
 Based in Los Angeles, the corporation dispatched an official named Jane McNairn and an attorney to visit the TV station in an effort to squelch the story, KRQE news director Michelle Donaldson said.

 The church offered a tour of the underground facility if KRQE would kill the piece, the station said in its newscast.
 Scientology also called KRQE’s owner, Emmis Communications, and “sought the help of a powerful New Mexican lawmaker” to lobby against airing the piece, the station reported on its Web site.